Nautical phrases that

 Compass

-- navigational instrument that revolutionised travel, by
+- navigational instrument that revolutionized travel, by

 giving early sailors accurate directional readings other than